peinhu/AetherPlayer/README.md

   Tip:You may change some default configurations in `js/AetherPlayer.js` if you will.
 #Licence
-AetherPlayer is available under the GPLv2 license, see the LICENCE file for more information.
+AetherPlayer is available under the GPLv2 licence, see the LICENCE file for more information.
 #Example
 http://2ndrenais.com/aetherplayer/index.html